file-format/Products/content/en/compression/swift/zipper/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Access, Add or Remove Individual Entries</h2>
 <p>The open source Zipper library enables Software developers to easily access and extract particular entries in the ZIP archive with just a couple of lines of code.
 It also facilitates the Programmer to add a new file to an existing archive or replace or delete a file in an existing ZIP archive with ease.
-The library is has provided very user friendly methods and you require just a couple of lines of code to achieve this task.</p>
+The library is has provided user friendly methods and you require just a couple of lines of code to achieve this task.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}